dustinpfister/blog_posts/_posts/nodejs-buffer-isbuffer.md

 layout: post
 categories: node.js
 id: 553
-updated: 2019-10-30 16:44:52
+updated: 2019-11-20 08:38:02
-version: 1.3
+version: 1.4
 ---

 The [node is buffer](https://nodejs.org/api/buffer.html#buffer_class_method_buffer_isbuffer_obj) method is the standard way to find out if something is a buffer or not in a nodejs project.
-The standard is buffer method is right there as part of the Buffer global, and can be used bu just passing a value as the first argument.
-The resulting value that the node is buffer method will return is then a boolean value that will be true if the value is a Buffer, or not if it is not.
-In addition there is also the is the [is-buffer npm package](https://www.npmjs.com/package/is-buffer) as well which is a user space option for this kind of task.
-One might think that a task such as this would be a trivial matter, and in most cases it is, but in other cases it is not such as with isNaN.
-So lets take a look at this one real quick so we can move on to more interesting things to write about.
+The standard is buffer method is right there as part of the Buffer global, and can be used by just passing a value as the first argument.
+The resulting value that the node is buffer method will return is then a boolean value that will be true if the value is a Buffer, or not if it is not a buffer.

+In addition there is also the [is-buffer npm package](https://www.npmjs.com/package/is-buffer) as well, which is a user space option for this kind of task.
+One might thing that there is no need for such a package, but oddly enough there are often some extending situations in which there might actually need to be some additional logic, or the same task needs to be done a different way.

+One might think that a task such as this would be a trivial matter, and in most cases it is, but in other cases it is not.
+There is a long history of having to make user space solutions for native methods in javaScript, such is the case with the native isNaN method returning true for values other than NaN.
+So lets take a look at this one real quick to find out if this is the case with the is Buffer method in nodejs..

 <!-- more -->